HOW TO GET BIGGER SHOULDERS

 You’re going to be able to transfer the individual strength of the contributing muscles to the compound movements when you attempt them again.
 That’s when you start to see some real gains!

 So please, for the benefit of your delts, leave your ego at the door.
 Focus more on driving tension into the muscle you’re actually trying to grow and the results will be remarkable.
-Use this technique every time you train your shoulders and it’s going to make a huge difference on how that muscle looks and more importantly, it’s going to translate into the actual strength you have in your muscles.
+Train shoulders using this technique every time and it’s going to make a huge difference on how that muscle looks and more importantly, it’s going to translate into the actual strength you have in your muscles.

-- The old saying ‘lift big, get big’ doesn’t necessarily apply to every muscle group, and the shoulders are a great example.
+- The old saying ‘lift big, get big’ doesn’t necessarily apply to every muscle group, and shoulder training is a great example.

 - With heavy compound ‘shoulder’ exercises like the push press, you need to use a lot of different muscles to actually move that heavy weight, including triceps, chest, core and even legs and you are probably not working your deltoids as much as you think.
 Momentum also kicks in, making this an even bigger problem.